- Badass Normal: As always, they're normal people who accomplish amazing feats.

 - Dark Action Girl: Although her high-ranking position in Cobra means that she rarely goes into combat.

 - The Dragon: She serves as Cobra Commander's highest-ranking subordinate.

-- Only Sane Man: COBRA has a bad case of Teeth-Clenched Teamwork with Destro, Mindbender, and Storm Shadow all taking shots at one another and Cobra Commander being the Bad Boss he always is, it's the Baroness who tries to stop the various parties from killing one another.
+- Only Sane Man: COBRA has a bad case of Teeth-Clenched Teamwork, with Destro, Mindbender, and Storm Shadow all taking shots at one another and Cobra Commander being the Bad Boss he always is.
+Baroness has the task of trying to stop the various parties from killing one another.

 - Unlimited Wardrobe: In contrast to the other characters, Anastasia has a variety of field and civilian outfits.

 - Women Are Wiser: She is the sole female member of COBRA and the most rational one among them.